CHAPTER THIRTY-THREE—LEADS

 Heather tried to glance back.
 James’ gaze remained on the floor.

-Subject: Erika Davenport
+Subject: Erika Hodgson

 Project: Non-Comp MBE